 If you intend to grind the bead for good appearance, it’s best to bevel the joint even if the metals are thin.
 This way, enough weld metal stays in the joint to keep it strong.

 Can aluminized steel be MIG welded?

-If you don’t want to remove the coating, one thing to improve your results is to use torch manipulation that always points the arc in front of the puddle.
+If you don’t want to remove it, one thing to improve your results is to use torch manipulation that always points the arc in front of the puddle.
 The V pattern is the best one to burn or melt the coating.

-The issue with MIG welding is the lack of fusion defect.
-This is when the arc isn’t strong enough to penetrate the base metal.
-Since the aluminum coating creates an oxide that’s extremely resistant to high temperatures, the arc might not manage to melt it.
+The issue with MIG is the lack of fusion defect.
+This is when the arc isn’t strong enough to melt the base metal.
+Since the coating creates an oxide that’s extremely resistant to high temperatures, the arc might not manage to melt it.

 Another issue is that you cannot MIG weld outside because the wind will blow away the shielding gases.
 To fix this issue, you must surround your work with windscreens.

 With TIG, you can weld aluminized steel, but you should remove the coating first.
 TIG welding needs perfectly clean metals to avoid high porosity problems and electrode contamination.